fiseni/fiseni.github.io/_posts/2021-03-10-immutable-entities-in-ef-core.markdown

 ---
 # layout: post
 # author: Fati Iseni
-title: "Immutable entities and value object in EF Core!"
+title: "Immutable entities and value objects in EF Core!"
 date: 2021-03-10 17:00:00 +0100
 description: How to implement and persist immutable entities and value object in Entity Framework Core.
 categories: [Software Development]